Warning! There have been changes to the course - please refer to the transition information

 Choose your subjects

-Select any four units offered through Open Universities Australia.
+Select any four undergraduate subjects offered through Open Universities Australia.

-But if you are a student studying with RMIT and accessing FEE-HELP or paying upfront and you are intending to complete the Bachelor of Business (Logistics and Supply Chain Management) you must register for the RMIT degree.
+If you are a student studying with RMIT and accessing FEE-HELP or paying upfront and you are intending to complete the Bachelor of Business (Logistics and Supply Chain Management) you must register for the RMIT degree.
 You are eligible to register as soon as you have successfully completed a minimum of two core RMIT OUA subjects within this degree.
-A fee of $180 is applicable to register for an award.
+An administrative fee is applicable to register for an award.
+Please refer to the RMIT Administrative fee schedule for more information.
+To register for the degree please click here.